-The fields of crisis theory and intervention have received considerable research attention during the latter half of the twentieth century (Lindemann, 1944), but the field has not been stagnant given recent crisis intervention scholarship (Gilliland, 1997; Roberts, 2000; Wainrib and Bloch, 1998).
+The fields of crisis theory and intervention have received considerable research attention during the latter half of the twentieth century (Lindemann, 1944), but the field has not been stagnant given recent crisis intervention scholarship (James & Gilliland, 2013; Roberts, 2005; Wainrib & Bloch, 1998).
 The field of crisis intervention has realized a renewed popularity.
 Many have realized the utility of crisis intervention theory and techniques in responding to crisis events that have adversely impacted individuals within the contexts of disastrous events in our schools and communities.
 School shootings, acts of domestic terrorism, and natural disasters have all helped us to realize the applicability of crisis intervention skills for those in crisis.

 All individuals experience crises in life in response to personal and societal events, and these crises often call for the attention of concerned others.
-Until recently, our society was composed largely of tightly-knit extended and nuclear families, and assistance was provided by these entities when crises arose.
+Until recently, our society was composed largely of tightly knit extended and nuclear families; they provided assistance to family members when crises arose.
 The greater mobility of subsequent generations, however, caused the ties that held families together to unravel.
 Thus, family members were denied immediate and, many times, long-term contact with supportive persons they had depended on in the past.
 Therefore, crisis intervention expanded beyond the domain of the family unit becoming professional in nature.